-5.1.3.1 Conduct BLS/EMT training programs with approval of appropriate EMS agency, 5.1.3.2 Document to the appropriate agency those students successfully completing the BLS/EMT training program, and 5.1.3.3 Regulate student behavior within the scope of the training program under the institutional guidelines for due process.
-5.1.4 Responsibilities-The course I/C:

-5.1.4.1 Should provide a positive role model by:

-(a) Maintaining personal mental and physical health, (b) Maintaining appropriate personal hygiene and appearance, (c) Actively pursuing personal and professional development, (d) Recognizing personal limitations and seeking assistance when appropriate, (e) Demonstrating competent, respectful, and caring interactions with students, coworkers, and patients at all times, and (f) Demonstrating professional behavior in the classroom or in the presence of students.
-5.1.4.2 Shall ensure a safe and effective learning environment, 5.1.4.3 Shall ensure competent training staff, 5.1.4.4 Shall maintain appropriate training records, 5.1.4.5 Shall teach the curriculum as adopted and defined by the appropriate certifying agency, 5.1.4.6 Shall inform students of the criteria for successful course completion, 5.1.4.7 Shall consistently monitor student progress toward terminal course objectives and provide appropriate feedback to the students within guidelines established by the appropriate certifying agency, 5.1.4.8 Shall uphold state and national clinical standards for practice at the appropriate BLS/EMT level, 5.1.4.9 Shall evaluate the students for safe and effective performance, 5.1.4.10 Shall orient, supervise and evaluate adjunct, practical skills, associate instructors, and clinical/field preceptors, 5.1.4.11 Shall coordinate student field or clinical activities with the clinical/field preceptors, 5.1.4.12 Shall ensure that practical skills training equipment is maintained in a safe and acceptable operating condition, 5.1.4.13 Shall protect the privacy of students and the confidentiality of training course records as required by applicable laws and standards, 5.1.4.14 Should have knowledge of the administrative and legislative processes affecting the local, regional, or state prehospital EMS system, or combination thereof, and 5.1.4.15 Should have knowledge of the laws and regulations affecting the local, regional, or state prehospital EMS system, or combination thereof.
-5.1.5 Evaluation-The evaluation of a course I/C shall include:
+- 5.1.2.5 Successfully complete an instructor training program that includes the knowledge and skills objectives contained in the DOT Instructor Curriculum.5 - 5.1.3 Scope of Authority-The course I/C shall have the authority to: - 5.1.3.1 Conduct ALS/EMT training programs with the approval of the appropriate EMS agency, - 5.1.3.2 Document to the appropriate agency those students successfully completing the ALS/EMT training program, and - 5.1.3.3 Regulate student behavior within the scope of the training program under the institutional guidelines for due process. - 5.1.4 Responsibilities The course I/C: - 5.1.4.1 Should provide a positive role model by: - (a) Maintaining personal mental and physical health, - (b) Maintaining appropriate personal hygiene and appearance, - (c) Actively pursuing personal and professional development, - (d) Recognizing personal limitations and seeking assistance when appropriate, - (e) Demonstrating competent, respectful, and caring interactions with students, coworkers, and patients at all times, and - (f) Demonstrating professional behavior in the classroom or in the presence of students. - 5.1.4.2 Shall ensure a safe and effective learning environment. - 5.1.4.3 Shall ensure competent training staff, - 5.1.4.4 Shall maintain appropriate training records, - 5.1.4.5 Shall teach the curriculum as adopted and defined by the appropriate certifying agency, - 5.1.4.6 Shall inform students of the criteria for successful course completion, - 5.1.4.7 Shall consistently monitor student progress toward terminal course objectives and provide appropriate feedback to the students within guidelines established by the appropriate certifying agency, - 5.1.4.8 Shall uphold state and national clinical standards for practice at the appropriate ALS/EMT level, - 5.1.4.9 Shall evaluate the students for safe and effective performance, - 5.1.4.10 Shall orient, supervise and evaluate adjunct, practical skills, associate instructors, and clinical/field preceptors, - 5.1.4.11 Shall coordinate student field or clinical activities with the clinical/field preceptors, - 5.1.4.12 Shall ensure that practical skills training equipment is maintained in a safe and acceptable operating condition, - 5.1.4.13 Shall protect the privacy of students and the confidentiality of training course records as required by applicable laws and standards, - 5.1.4.14 Should have knowledge of the administrative and legislative processes affecting the local, regional, or state prehospital EMS system, or combination thereof, and - 5.1.4.15 Should have knowledge of the laws and regulations affecting the local, regional, or state prehospital EMS system, or combination thereof. - 5.1.5 Evaluation-The evaluation of a course I/C shall include:

-5.1.5.1 Analysis of student outcomes, 5.1.5.2 Classroom observation of the I/C, and 5.1.5.3 Review of students' course evaluations.

-5.1.6 Maintenance of Competency-In order to maintain competency, the course I/C shall: 5.1.6.1 Maintain certification at least at the level being taught, 5.1.6.2 Teach BLS/EMT related curriculum, 5.1.6.3 Participate in continuing education programs, which may include:

-(a) Practice-related topics, for example, management or administration, vehicle maintenance, or communications,

-(b) Clinical topics, and

-(c) Educational methods and materials.
+- 5.1.5.1 Analysis of student outcomes, - 5.1.5.2 Classroom observation of the I/C, and - 5.1.5.3 Review of students' course evaluations. - 5.1.6 Maintenance of competency-In order to maintain competency, the course I/C shall: - 5.1.6.1 Maintain certification at least at the level being taught, - 5.1.6.2 Teach ALS/EMT related curriculum, and - 5.1.6.3 Participate in continuing education programs, which may include: - (a) Practice-related topics, for example, management or administration, vehicle maintenance, communications, - (b) Clinical topics, and - (c) Educational methods and materials.